jojomale/logging_sandbox/README.md

 		- However then the parent logger of `self.logger` becomes `parent.submod11` instead of `parent` like I intended.
 		- It can be solved using e.g. `self.logger = logging.getLogger(module_logger.name+"..Correlator")`
 		- **WHYYYYYYY!?!?!?!?!?!?**

-# How to use
-Install package using `pip`.
-Use editable mode (`-e` flag) if you want to play around.
-From package directory, do:
-    ```
-    pip install -e .
-    ```

-Then  execute `scripts/run.py`.
-Without parallelization:
-    ```
-    python scripts/run.py
-    ```
-With parallelization:
-    ```
-    mpirun -n 2 python scripts/run.py
-    ```
-`-n` sets the number of cores to use.
-Using `-n 1` basically deactivates parallelization.
-When executed, a subdirectory `output/log` should be created, including N log-files, N corresponding to the number of cores you chose.

-The `run.py`-script mimics the user access to the package.
-Play around with the `loglevel`, to see its influence.

-You can, of course, also change things in the package itself (everything in `src`) and watch the changes when running the script.